Order online pickup in store Download Our

 • Comply with applicable laws and regulations concerning the environment.

-• Track the amount of waste produced in order to set reduction targets for facilities by 2025.
+• Track the amount of waste produced by 2025 in order to set reduction targets for facilities thereafter.

-• Implement a formal, nationwide recycling program concerning paper and cardboard by 2025.
+• Implement a formal, nationwide recycling program concerning cardboard by 2025.

 SDG 12 on sustainable consumption and production patterns by improving the quality of our products and making them last longer, thereby reducing the total global material footprint.